Luther Vandross Net Worth 2024

 More albums followed in the 1990s, beginning with 1991's Power of Love which spawned two top ten pop hits.
 He won his first Grammy award for Best Male R&B Vocal Performance in 1991.[42]
 He won his second Best Male R&B Vocal in the Grammy Awards of 1992, and his track "Power of Love/Love Power" won the Grammy Award for Best R&B Song in the same year.
 In 1992, "The Best Things in Life Are Free", a duet with Janet Jackson from the movie Mo' Money became a hit.[9]
 In 1993, he had a brief non-speaking role in the Robert Townsend movie The Meteor Man.[43]
 He played a hit man who plotted to stop Townsend's title character.[41]

 Vandross hit the top ten again in 1994, teaming with Mariah Carey on a cover version of Lionel Richie and Diana Ross's duet "Endless Love".[44]
-It was included on the album Songs, a collection of songs which had inspired Vandross over the years.
+It was included on the album Songs, a collection of songs that had inspired Vandross over the years.
 He also appears on "The Lady Is a Tramp" released on Frank Sinatra's Duets album.
 At the Grammy Awards of 1997, he won his third Best Male R&B Vocal for the track "Your Secret Love".

 A second greatest hits album, released in 1997, compiled most of his 1990s hits and was his final album released through Epic Records.
 After releasing I Know on Virgin Records, he signed with J Records.[45]
 His first album on Clive Davis's new label, titled Luther Vandross, was released in 2001, and it produced the hits "Take You Out" (#7 R&B/#26 Pop), and "I'd Rather" (#17 Adult Contemporary/#40 R&B/#83 Pop).
 Vandross scored at least one top 10 R&B hit every year from 1981 to 1994.